wikimedia/labs-tools-harvesting-data-refinery/README.md

-# harvesting-data-rafinery
+# harvesting-data-refinery

-**Harvesting data rafinery** is a tool which can help you to check data you imported to [Wikidata](https://wikidata.org).
-Its live version is running at https://tools.wmflabs.org/harvesting-data-rafinery/.
+**Harvesting data refinery** is a tool which can help you to check data you imported to [Wikidata](https://wikidata.org).
+Its live version is running at https://tools.wmflabs.org/harvesting-data-refinery/.

 ## Requirements